monamishra95/enablement-radar/README.md

 - **Data discipline holds** — the script never invents dates. `detectedLastUpdated` is set only when an explicit "Last updated <date>" marker exists in the page text; fetch failures are reported as errors, not silently hidden.
 - Runs daily at 06:00 UTC via `.github/workflows/refresh.yml`, and on demand: **Actions tab → Refresh radar data → Run workflow** — that's the manual "refresh now" query.

-### Setup (one time, ~10 minutes)

-1. Create a GitHub repository and push this folder's contents (including the hidden `.github/` directory).
-2. Repo **Settings → Actions → General**: under "Workflow permissions," select **Read and write permissions** (the job commits `data.json` back).
-3. Repo **Settings → Pages**: deploy from branch `main`, root folder.
-4. Trigger the first run manually from the **Actions** tab to seed content hashes; changes are flagged from the second run onward.

-Known caveat: some help-center pages render content client-side or sit behind consent flows; for those, the checker still detects raw-content changes but may not find a "Last updated" marker, and occasional fetch errors are surfaced in the UI rather than hidden.
+Known caveat: some pages sit behind bot protection or render client-side; fetch errors are surfaced in the UI rather than hidden, and a "Last updated" marker may not be found on every page.

 ## Disclaimer